 Because the information has been reorganized, it was not possible to prepare new documents in such a way that they can be usefully "redlined" or "compared" to the old documents.
 To assist you in reviewing the proposed new documents, we have asked legal counsel to prepare this "executive summary."
-This summary provides a road map of how the information in the new documents is organized and outlines features and changes in the documents that are significant.
+This summary provides a road map of how the information in the new documents is organized and outlines features and changes in the documents that the Board feels are significant.
+It should not be solely relied upon in making your decision on how to vote.
 Each document is discussed below.